The Disclosure Policy was updated on 14 February 2019.

 OP Financial Group's Head of ALM and Group Treasury is in charge of OP Financial Group's, OP Corporate Bank's and OP MB's relations with capital market representatives.
 Participants in debt investor meetings include CFO and/or Head of ALM and Group Treasury and/or Head of Group Funding and IR and, whenever necessary, representatives of Investor Relations and/or business lines.
 The above may also delegate their participation to other experts.

-OP Financial Group's Senior Vice President, Communications, is in charge of the Group’s media relations, the preparation of information to be published and compliance with a consistent disclosure policy.
+OP Financial Group's Chief Communications Officer is in charge of the Group’s media relations, the preparation of information to be published and compliance with a consistent disclosure policy.
 Representatives of the business lines take part in the preparation of information concerning their own business lines.

 In their releases, OP Financial Group, OP Corporate Bank and OP MB indicate those individuals who provide further information on the subject concerned.

 OP Cooperative's Executive Board and the Boards of Directors of OP Corporate Bank and OP MB discuss and adopt the financial statements and interim reports.
 In addition, OP Cooperative's Executive Board approves major stock exchange releases before their publication.
-Other stock exchange releases must be approved, depending on the area of responsibility, by an Executive Board member or CFO and Senior Vice President, Communications.
+Other stock exchange releases must be approved, depending on the area of responsibility, by an Executive Board member or CFO and Chief Communications Officer.

-Statements concerning OP Financial Group's financial performance are issued by President and Group Executive Chair, CFO, Senior Vice President for Communications, Head of ALM and Group Treasury, or by other separately authorised persons.
+Statements concerning OP Financial Group's financial performance are issued by President and Group Chief Executive Officer, CFO, Chief Communications Officer, Head of ALM and Group Treasury, or by other separately authorised persons.

 9 Interpretations of and deviations from Communications and Disclosure Policy